 The first mural, vertical elements carry the core values of the Jordanian Arab Army, underscoring the quality and professionalism that define Jordan’s contributions to peace operations.

-A blue reflective glass backdrop that dissolves into the sky, and depict to the peacekeepers’ blue berets, acts as a luminous, reflective background that contrasts the metal vertical elements, mirroring the surrounding public space, and allowing for the vertical elements to appear to stand free of a wall.
+A blue reflective glass backdrop that dissolves into the sky, and depict to the peacekeepers’ blue berets, and acts as a luminous, reflective background that contrasts the metal vertical elements, mirroring the surrounding public space, and allowing for the vertical elements to appear to stand free of a wall.
 Up close, the reflective surface folds viewers into the murals, mirroring them and turning commemoration into a shared, participatory experience.

 Graphically, the eight-meter murals resolve into their complete illustration from the central vantage point.
 Within that unified field, perspective is intentionally “bent”: elements farther from the viewer are modestly enlarged; a deliberate play with scale that prevents visual diminishment and affirms equal significance across values and geographies.
 This calibrated adjustment draws on Old Master strategies, such as Michelangelo’s David, with its intentionally over-scaled head and hands, is a classic example; where proportion is manipulated to read powerfully at a given distance and to heighten dramatic effect.